elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> Some of the drawbacks of the Iterator pattern in JavaScript include increased code complexity when implementing custom iterators, and potential performance overhead when using iterators extensively.
+      <strong>Interview Response:</strong> It can add unnecessary complexity if you only need to iterate through simple lists or arrays.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Drawbacks of the Iterator Pattern.
+      <strong>Technical Response:</strong> Some of the drawbacks of the Iterator pattern in JavaScript include increased code complexity when implementing custom iterators, and potential performance overhead when using iterators extensively.<br/><br/> Drawbacks of the Iterator Pattern.
     </div>
     <br />
     <div></div>